Aishwaryakotharu/Aishwaryakotharu.github.io/_pages/workexperience.md

 {% include base_path %}

-# Flood Risk Assessment Using CHIRPS and Landsat Data in Sub-Basins

 ## Cloud Consultant III | Verizon

 Worked with the React and New-Relic Maas Product team, providing cloud solutions and support for product management.